shakes76/PatternAnalysis-2024/recognition/GFNet-47438886/README.md

 # Classifying Alzheimer's Disease with a Vision Transformer

-As the life expectancy of humans across the world rise, the chances of Alzheimer's Disease have also increased, putting an extra burden on doctors and specialists.
+As the life expectancy of humans across the world rises, the chances of Alzheimer's Disease has also increased, putting an extra burden on doctors and specialists.
 The advent of AI has brought many new methods to assist with diagnoses.
 This repository contains the code used to train one of the latest vision transformers, known as the GFNet, to identify Alzheimer's Disease in 2D slices of MRI brain scans.
 The data used comes from the [ADNI dataset](https://adni.loni.usc.edu/), which is split into two classes: AD (Alzheimer's Disease) and NC (Normal Control).
 The model architecture is based on the innovative work of Rao, et al [1].

 ## The Global Filter Network (GFNet)
 In a typical vision transformer, an image is broken up into smaller patches, representing the tokens that are fed into the transformer.
 A self-attention block then seeks to learn the relationship between all the patches, in a way that is free from inductive biases.
 Traditional methods like convolutional neural networks (CNNs) often contained spatial biases, a product of the convolution operation, making them less generalisable.
 While vision transformers are effective at learning the true distribution without inductive biases, the self-attention block is computationally expensive, running at $O(n^2)$ complexity.

-The Global Filter Network improves this upon this.
+The Global Filter Network improves upon this.
 The self-attention layer is replaced with the global filter layer, which includes a Fast Fourier transform to convert the patches to the frequency domain.
 A learnable filter with weights across different frequencies is multiplied to the result, and finally an inverse Fourier Transform is used to return it to the spatial domain.
-The filter can be thought of as emphasising relevant features in the frequency domain, and attenuating other less relevant features.
+The filter can be thought of as amplifying relevant features in the frequency domain, and attenuating other less relevant features.
 This layer is summarised in the pseudocode shown below:
 ```
 X = rfft2(x, dim=(1, 2))
 X_tilde = X * K